-“We have developed a vessel where the hull has been optimised for low fuel consumption with CFD (computational fluid dynamics) analyis.
+“We have developed a vessel where the hull has been optimised for low fuel consumption with CFD (computational fluid dynamics) analysis.
 In addition, we have implemented the ULSTEIN X-BOW hull line design, a solution firstly introduced to the offshore segment and only recently to the cruise industry.
-In addition to fuel savings, the X-BOW softens the movements in head seas, reducing slamming and vibrations, and increases the comfort and rest for passengers and crews,” comments Lead Naval architect Torill Muren, who has been first-hand in experiencing the movements across the Drake Passage.
+In addition to fuel savings, the X-BOW softens the movements in head seas, reducing slamming and vibrations, and increases the comfort and rest for passengers and crews,” comments Lead Naval Architect Torill Muren, who has been first-hand in experiencing the movements across the Drake Passage.
 Muren was an invitee on the Antarctica inaugural trip for the world’s first X-BOW cruise vessel, the ‘Greg Mortimer’ in late 2019.

-Ships in the Infinity class have Ulstein's patented X-BOW design, zero-speed stabilizers and dynamic positioning, and are built to Polar Code B, with Polar Class 6 (Ice Class 1A on machinery).
+These ships have Ulstein's patented X-BOW design, zero-speed stabilizers and dynamic positioning, and are built to Polar Code B, with Polar Class 6 (Ice Class 1A on machinery).